google/cel-spec/doc/langdef.md

 ```

 **endsWith** \- Tests whether the string operand ends with the specified suffix.
+Average time complexity is linear with respect to the size of the suffix string.
-Time complexity is proportional to the product of the sizes of the arguments.
+Worst-cast time complexity is proportional to the product of the sizes of the
+arguments.

 **Signatures:**